zlounsberry/UCD_Cluster_Scripts/README.md

 ```
 cut -f4 samples_align.txt | sort -u | grep -v SE > samples_merge.txt
 ```
-To run:
+To run, change NUMBER in line 4 of 02.3_htstream_merge.sh to the result of `wc -l < samples_merge.txt`, then run:
 ```
 sbatch 02.3_htstream_merge.sh
 ```
 while in the `/PATH/DateCode_Project/02_Align` directory.
-_NOTE: the datapath_Project is hardcoded as a variable `datapath=/PATH/DateCode_Project`.
-Change /PATH/DateCode_Project to match your directory_

 ## Step 3.1 - Create variant calling scripts and directory structure
 #### Directory = /PATH/DateCode_Project/03_Call_Variants
 #### Files needed in working directory = `chromosome_lengths.txt`
 ##### This is a 2-column (tab-delimited) text file containing chromosome ID (matching ref genome) in column 1 and the length of that chromosome in column 2
-Example (in horses for equCab3.0, in a reference files that I changed chr names to chr1-chrn):
+Example (in an equCab3.0 fasta that I changed chr names to chr1-chrn):
 ```
 user@cluster:/PATH/DateCode_Project/03_Call_Variants$ head -n 5 chromosome_lengths.txt
 chr1	188260577